SystemsApproach/tcpcc/aqm.rst

 could drop more heavily from flows that are unresponsive to the initial hints that it sends.

-As a footnote, 15 prominant network researcher urged for the widespread adoption of RED-inspired AQM in 1998.
+As a footnote, 15 prominent network researcher urged for the widespread adoption of RED-inspired AQM in 1998.
 The recommendation was largely ignored, although subsequently, the approach has been applied with success in datacenters.